Describe plugin release mechanics without overclaiming client-specific installation behavior.

 7%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This description is very weak across all dimensions.
-It reads more like an internal constraint or meta-instruction ('without overclaiming') than a functional skill description.
-It fails to list concrete actions, lacks natural trigger terms, and provides no guidance on when Claude should select this skill.
+This description reads more like an internal instruction or constraint ('without overclaiming client-specific installation behavior') than a functional skill description.
+It fails to specify concrete actions, lacks natural trigger terms, and provides no explicit guidance on when Claude should select this skill.
+The description needs a fundamental rewrite to function as a skill selector.

 Suggestions

-Add an explicit 'Use when...' clause with natural trigger terms, e.g., 'Use when the user asks about releasing a plugin, publishing a package, versioning, or creating release notes.'
+Add an explicit 'Use when...' clause with natural trigger terms, e.g., 'Use when the user asks about releasing a plugin, publishing updates, plugin versioning, or distribution workflows.'

-Move the constraint about not overclaiming installation behavior into the skill body rather than the description, as it is an internal instruction, not a capability description.
+Move the constraint about not overclaiming installation behavior into the skill body rather than the description, as it is an internal guideline, not a selection trigger.

 | Dimension | Reasoning | Score |